 - Medical collection credit disputes is allowed

 - Do not have to retract the derogatory credit disputes

 Credit disputes on non-medical collections and/or derogatory credit tradelines over 24 months are exempt from retractions.

 Process Of Disputing Derogatory Credit

-Credit bureaus do misreport information on credit report that is inaccurate, not consumers, or derogatory information that does not belong to consumer.
+Credit bureaus do misreport information on the credit report that is inaccurate, not consumers, or derogatory information that does not belong to the consumer.